 Apart from looking great in skirts and jeans, there are HEAPS of other benefits to toning and strengthening your booty.
 Strengthening the butt and thighs can reduce back pain, improve posture, strengthen your pelvis and reduce knee and ankle strain.

 If you’re looking to tone your butt and thighs but don’t know where to start, the good news is you don’t have to look far!
-Our 28 Day Weight Loss Challenge has HEAPS of booty-focused exercises!
+Our 28 Day Weight Loss Challenge has HEAPS butt exercises!

-Healthy mummy Libby Butler, who has lost 16kg through the 28 Day Weight Loss Challenge, has kindly demonstrated six of her favourite (and effective) booty-busting exercises that you can do from home.
+Healthy mummy Libby Butler, who has lost 16kg through the 28 Day Weight Loss Challenge, has kindly demonstrated six of her favourite (and effective) booty-busting butt exercises that you can do from home.

 6 simple Butt exercises

-Here are 6 simple booty-busting exercises Libby says you can EASILY perform in front of your telly (we suggest aiming for 3 sets of 8 – 12).
+Here are 6 simple butt exercises Libby says you can EASILY perform in front of your telly (we suggest aiming for 3 sets of 8 – 12).

 1. Duck squat

 To perform a duck squat you need to stand with your feet shoulder-width apart with your toes pointing out at 45 degrees.

 Activate your core and place your hands together out in front of you.
 Next, you need to squat down until your butt is parallel with the ground and this is your starting position.
 Rise only 3/4 of the way up, then lower back down to the starting position.
 Try to keep your back straight.

 Take it up a level: If you want to increase the resistance, you can hold weights in your hand.